 Capahouse 960 is a custom variant combining the rules of Capablanca chess, Crazyhouse, and Chess 960.
-The same rules apply to both games.
 As this is considered a derivative of Capablanca chess, please check the Capablanca rules in its separate guide.
 Crazyhouse and 960 rules are as below for a reminder.

 This variant can be played by checking the "Chess960" option when creating a Capahouse game.